Takeaway:

 Speak and understand Arabic through a clear and effective learning system

-Join nowWhich free methods work best
+Join nowWhich free methods work best?

 Not every free method gives the same result.